admin-ch/CovidCertificate-SDK-iOS/README.md

 This is the Swiss implementation of the Electronic Health Certificates (EHN) Specification [[1](https://github.com/ehn-digital-green-development/hcert-spec)] used to verify the validity of Digital Covid Certificates.
 It is partly based on the reference implementation of EHN's `ValidationCore` [[2](https://github.com/ehn-digital-green-development/ValidationCore/tree/main/Sources/ValidationCore)].

- ## Work in Progress

-The CovidCertificateSDK for iOS is work in progress and is not yet complete.
-We are continuing the development of this library, and the API is likely to change.
-Please contact the BIT before using / integrating this SDK in your app.

 ## Installation